Blueberries Growing Guide

 Water.
 Irrigate as needed to keep the soil moist but not soggy.
 Blueberries — even established plants — have relatively shallow roots and need regular watering if the weather is dry.
 A soaker or drip irrigation system is ideal.

 Mulch.
-Maintain a 3” layer of organic mulch around the plants, keeping it a few inches away for the stems.
+Maintain a 3” layer of organic mulch around the plants, keeping it a few inches away from the stems.
 Shredded bark, pine straw, and chopped leaves are good choices.
 The mulch will conserve soil moisture, keep soil cool, and deter weeds.

 Fertilize.
 A spring application of compost plus some granular fertilizer will likely be sufficient.
 Every few years test the soil’s pH to ensure it lies at the optimal 4.5 to 5.5 so the plants are able to take up the nutrients you apply.